ronancpl/ztcg_hs/readme.txt

 1) Disclaimer

 This TCG is themed around Nintendo®'s best-seller "The Legend of Zelda®: Ocarina of Time®".
-Card images, names and theme concepts are "borrowed", and therefore these are copyright of their respective staff.
+Card images, names and theme concepts are "borrowed", and therefore these are property of their respective staff.

 2) Running on your machine